 The two PhD positions will take place in the 3D Geoinformation Research Group at TU Delft under the supervision of assistant professor Liangliang Nan, and associate professor Hugo Ledoux or professor Jantien Stoter.

 A candidate must have

-The host research group, i.e., 3D Geoinformation Research Group, is part of the Faculty of Architecture and the Built Environment at Delft University of Technology and focuses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing, and implementing better systems to model 3D cities, buildings, and landscapes.
+The host research group, i.e., 3D Geoinformation Research Group, is part of the Delft University of Technology and focuses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing, and implementing better systems to model 3D cities, buildings, and landscapes.
 It is a multidisciplinary group of around 20 people, including computer scientists, geomatics engineers, and geographers.
 It has a history of successful collaborations with the industry and the government: its research has led to open source software, standards, and patents for the management of 3D geographic information.